Gastroparesis Surgery in Detroit, MI

-- Cellular changes – changes in the cells which help control muscular contractions (motility) in the stomach.
+- Cellular changes – changes in the cells that help control muscular contractions (motility) in the stomach.
 These are known as the interstitial cells of Cajal (ICCs).
 These cells probably represent the essential pacemakers of the entire gastrointestinal (GI) tract.

-What is Gastric Electric Stimulation?
+Gastric Electric Stimulation

 Gastric electrical stimulation is an FDA-approved approach to treating patients with chronic, intractable (drug-refractory) nausea and vomiting secondary to gastroparesis of idiopathic or diabetic origin.